Central African Republic profile - Media

 Years on from the 2013 coup and the ensuing violence, attacks on the media continue and journalists are caught up in feuding between the warring parties, says Reporters Without Borders.

 Radio is the most popular medium.
 State-run Radio Centrafrique has limited FM coverage.

-In Bangui, UN-sponsored Radio Ndeke Luka ("bird of luck") provides balanced output, and rebroadcasts international news programming.
+Radio Ndeke Luka ("bird of luck"), run by Swiss NGO Fondation Hirondelle, provides balanced output, and rebroadcasts international news bulletins.